ido90/rl-sentiment-exercise/README.md

 ## Exercises

 Students implement their code in `rewards.py`, which is used by default when running `train.py`.
 A reference solution is provided in `rewards_solution.py`.
-To run with the solution code (e.g., for testing or comparison), use `--use_solution`.
+To run with the reference solution code, use `--use_solution`.

 ### Exercise 0: Train for Positive Sentiment